kenjiefx/scribe/README.md

 # scribe

-It pulls objects from other repositories
+It is not a package manager, it just pulls files from your private repositories.